acrolinx/sidebar-sdk-dotnet/README.md

 # Acrolinx Sidebar .NET SDK

-Acrolinx sidebar .NET SDK code which integrator uses into a .NET application
+Acrolinx sidebar .NET SDK [nuget package](https://www.nuget.org/packages/Acrolinx.Sidebar/) which integrator will use with the .NET application.
+As an integrator, if you would like to take a deep dive into SDK you’ll find the code in this repository.

 ## Prerequisites

 Please contact Acrolinx SDK support (sdk-support@acrolinx.com) for initial consulting.
 We like to schedule a kickoff meeting to answer any questions about your integration project.
-After the meeting, we provide you with test server credentials and configuration settings you need to get started.
+After the meeting, we provide you with test server credentials and configuration settings you would need to get started.

 ## How to Start